-In this post we’re going to highlight certain steps you need to take when prepare for shooting a commercial video.
+In this post, we’re going to highlight certain steps you need to take when preparing for shooting a commercial video.
 We’ll figure out what makes the video visually attractive and rank these elements by the importance to the viewer.

 Let’s move from the major points to the low priorities.

 You need to clearly understand what exactly you want to shoot.
 That’s the case: first, we need to answer the questions “What?” and “Why?” and only then “How?”.

 What’s the purpose of the video?
 Will it get a lot of views on YouTube or help to build the trust with potential customers?
 Does it visualize big data or provide a great deal of useful information?
 These questions need to be answered before you start filming.

 You’re definitely going to need a plan and not only of what you’ll have in the frame (more on this later).